 Nadine Kozak, Ph.D., is an information policy scholar, whose research explores how individuals, communities, and organizations understand, adopt, contest, and reject the information regulations, policies, and laws created by local, regional, and national governments.

 Kozak’s work focuses on people and groups often marginalized in policy-making circles; the people whom are subject to, and impacted by, policies, regulations, and laws.
 Her research investigates groups including rural Canadian mothers whom were the targeted recipients of government scientific motherhood literature in the 1920s but lacked the technology to fulfill the precepts; the community owners of a prairie radio station between the 1920s and 1940s whom contested Canadian federal radio policy; the small town of Lusk, Wyoming, which sought to jump onto the federal government’s National Information Infrastructure plan by building a fiber-optic network in the 1990s; handicrafters in the United Kingdom who developed alternative strategies to deal with copyright infringement than those prescribed by national law; and U.S. municipalities attempting to build or expand community-owned broadband networks, despite laws and other obstacles erected by state lawmakers to thwart the developments.
 These studies together illustrate the power of individuals and communities to adopt, interpret, and challenge—among many other options—local, regional, and national policies.
 To conduct this work, Kozak employs a variety of qualitative methods, including historical research, document analysis, as well as traditional and digital ethnography.
-Her interdisciplinary work has been published in venues including Information & Culture, Media History, Journalism Studies, the International Encyclopedia of Digital Communication & Society, and the Journal of Community Informatics.
+Her interdisciplinary work has been published in venues including Information & Culture, Media History, The Library Quarterly, Journalism Studies, the International Encyclopedia of Digital Communication & Society, and the Journal of Community Informatics.